simon-panek/code-401-dotnet-prework/README.md

 - [Prework - Linux Tutorial](https://ryanstutorials.net/linuxtutorial/) (10+ hours)

-### Additional Prework
+### Career Coaching Prework
-Within Canvas, there is also a section for Career Coaching.
+In addition to coding, Career Coaching is vital for developers to be successful.
+As developers, we should be taking our professional development just as seriously as our coding projects that we work on.
+The better we get at marketing and branding ourselves, the more natural finding new positions within our community will be.
+Within Canvas, there is a section for Career Coaching.
 Please review the posted assignments and their due dates, and be sure to complete them before the posted due dates.
+Career Coaching assignments will always treated like regular assignments and should be considered with just as much importance as lab and coding challenges.